Introduction to Azure Data Factory

-Currently, you can create data factories in the East US, East US 2, West Europe regions.
+For a list of Azure regions in which Data Factory is currently available, select the regions that interest you on the following page, and then expand Analytics to locate Data Factory: Products available by region.
 However, a data factory can access data stores and compute services in other Azure regions to move data between data stores or process data using compute services.

 Azure Data Factory itself does not store any data.
 It lets you create data-driven workflows to orchestrate the movement of data between supported data stores and the processing of data using compute services in other regions or in an on-premises environment.
 It also allows you to monitor and manage workflows by using both programmatic and UI mechanisms.

-Although Data Factory is available only in the East US, East US 2, and West Europe regions, the service that powers the data movement in Data Factory is available globally in several regions.
-If a data store is behind a firewall, then a Data Management Gateway that's installed in your on-premises environment moves the data instead.
+Although Data Factory is available only in certain regions, the service that powers the data movement in Data Factory is available globally in several regions.
+If a data store is behind a firewall, then a Self-hosted Integration Runtime that's installed in your on-premises environment moves the data instead.

 For an example, let's assume that your compute environments such as Azure HDInsight cluster and Azure Machine Learning are running out of the West Europe region.
-You can create and use an Azure Data Factory instance in North Europe and use it to schedule jobs on your compute environments in West Europe.
+You can create and use an Azure Data Factory instance in East US or East US 2 and use it to schedule jobs on your compute environments in West Europe.
 It takes a few milliseconds for Data Factory to trigger the job on your compute environment, but the time for running the job on your computing environment does not change.

-For a list of differences between version 1 and version 2 of the Data Factory service, see Compare with version 1.
+For a list of differences between version 1 and the current version of the Data Factory service, see Compare with version 1.